wonderfulvamsi/BookTracker/README.md

 # BookTracker
-A MERN app for taking note of highlights from books to demonstrate CRUD operations
+A responsive web app for taking note of highlights from books to demonstrate CRUD operations

 Made with MongoDB, Express, React, Node & Bootstrap.

+Below are few screenshots of the app.

 |![home_pg](https://github.com/wonderfulvamsi/BookTracker/blob/main/screenshots/home.JPG)|
 |:--:|